-- In lab, students are required to wear the Skyline scrub suit uniform (top, pants, and hat) - In the clinical site, the student shall wear a hospital-provided scrub suit according to the policy of the institution. - The student is to wear the Skyline College ID badge on the scrub suit while on the hospital premises. - For the safety of the student, jewelry and valuables are to be left at home.
+- In lab, students are required to wear the Skyline scrub suit uniform (top, pants, and hat) - In the clinical site, the student shall wear Skyline scrub suit uniform to site and change into a hospital-provided scrub suit according to the policy of the institution. - The student is to wear the Skyline College ID badge on the scrub suit while on the hospital premises. - For the safety of the student, jewelry and valuables are to be left at home.
 No jewelry is to be worn in the OR. - Contact lenses may be worn.
-For surgical procedures where hazardous fumes may affect contact lenses, regular glasses must be worn. - Protective eyewear must be worn while the student is scrubbed in addition to eyeglasses. - No nail polish or artificial nails shall be worn. - Walking shoes shall be worn in the OR.
-Clogs, sandals, and backless shoes are considered unsafe and should not be worn. - Students (both male and female) are encouraged to wear some type of support hose under scrubs to decrease discomfort and increase endurance. - Any scented lotions and strong perfumes should be avoided due to sensitivity and allergies of other patients and staff. - At the Clinical site, student cell phones and other electronics are not allowed in the O.R.
+For surgical procedures in which hazardous fumes may affect contact lenses, regular glasses must be worn. - Protective eyewear must be worn while the student is scrubbed in addition to eyeglasses. - No nail polish or artificial nails shall be worn. - Walking shoes shall be worn in the OR.
+Clogs, sandals, and backless shoes are considered unsafe and should not be worn. - Students (both male and female) are encouraged to wear some type of support hose under scrubs to decrease discomfort and increase endurance.

+- Any scented lotions and strong perfumes should be avoided due to sensitivity and allergies of other patients and staff. - At the Clinical site, student cell phones and other electronics are not allowed in the O.R.
+"NO EXCEPTIONS"